BenjaminWFox/website-2020/content/published/tech/nextjs-setup-config-testing-linting-absolute-imports.md

 ### Add & Run the Lint Script

-Now add two new scripts to your **package.json** file under the start script:
+Now add one new script to your **package.json** file under the start script:

-    "start": "next start"**,
+    "start": "next start",
-    "lint": "eslint --ext .js ./",
+    "lint": "next lint",
-    "lint.fix": "eslint --fix --ext .js ./"**
+    "lint.fix": "next lint --fix"

-**^** Don’t forget the , (comma) at the end of the start line!
+**^** Don’t forget the , (comma) at the end of the "lint" line!
 If you have integrated your IDE with ESLint you’ll already have seen a bunch of errors if you open **pages/index.js.** The **pages/api/hello.js** should be error-free!

 If you npm run lint now, you can also see all the errors in the console.